junxit/us-congress-bills-116/metadata.md

 - 2019-04-04 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-04-04 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-04-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 56.
+- 2019-04-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote.(consideration: CR S2456-2458; text: CR S2457-2458)
+- 2019-04-11 — Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote. (consideration: CR S2456-2458; text: CR S2457-2458)